MaxWANG-ML/MachineLearning/README.md

 24055542 MNLS5
 22070906 LHXF3

-This is a short introduction of our SNS project files.
+This is a brief introduction of our SNS project files.

 We built single-step and multi-step prediction models:
 Single-step prediction model with LSTM, GRU, CNN-LSTM: Single-step model with plots.py